TerryHoCQ/mathplot/docs/ref/visualint/visualcommon.md

     //!
 ID handle of the glyph texture unsigned int textureID;
     //!
 Size of glyph
-    morph::vec<int,2>  size;
+    sm::vec<int,2>  size;
     //!
-Offset from baseline to left/top of glyph morph::vec<int,2>  bearing;
+Offset from baseline to left/top of glyph sm::vec<int,2>  bearing;
     //!
 Offset to advance to next glyph unsigned int advance;
 };
 ```
-A struct that contains font glyph properties which are loaded with the Freetype library (in `morph::VisualFace`).
-The properties are then accessed when text is to be rendered in `morph::VisualTextModel`.
+A struct that contains font glyph properties which are loaded with the Freetype library (in `mplot::VisualFace`).
+The properties are then accessed when text is to be rendered in `mplot::VisualTextModel`.